blueHelicopter/autosigntool/README.md

 - Microsoft Word installed

 ### Usage
-Download the .exe file and run it.
+1. Download `autosigntool.zip` from the [Releases](https://github.com/blueHelicopter/autosigntool/releases/latest) page
+2. Unzip the archive
+3. Launch `autosigntool.exe`
-Follow the instructions in the console.
+4. Follow the instructions in the console

 Full instructions are available in the attached README.txt